-If the parent is unable to financially access an audiologist or otolaryngologist, Fort Bend ISD is required to contract with an outside vendor for this portion of the evaluation, and the evaluation will be completed at no cost to the parent.
-If the contracted audiologist or otolaryngologist is required, the campus evaluator must email or call-in the request to the Program Manager of Evaluation & Student Support.
+If the parent is unable to financially access an Audiologist or Otolaryngologist, Fort Bend ISD is required to contract with an outside vendor for this portion of the evaluation and the evaluation will be completed at no cost to the parent.
+If the contracted Audiologist or Otolaryngologist is required, the campus evaluation specialist must email or call in the request to the Program Manager of Evaluation.
 The following information must be submitted: Student Name, DOB, Parent Name, Campus, Type of Evaluation needed (Audiological and/or Otological).
-The Program Manager will contact the campus evaluator when the contract is executed, and the parent may be notified to schedule the appointment.
+The Program Manager will contact the campus evaluation specialist when the contract is executed and the parent may be notified to schedule the appointment.